 Blepharoplasty is often performed with other cosmetic surgeries such as a brow, cheek or face lift, as well as laser skin resurfacing to improve other signs of facial aging.

 Another type of blepharoplasty known as Asian eyelid surgery is gaining in popularity worldwide.
 This procedure, performed on Asians with a “single eyelid,” creates a crease where none exists.

 Why Eyelid Surgery?

-As we age, excess skin forms in the eye area, and the skin loses elasticity.
-Fatty tissue can accumulate under the skin.
-Your eyes will “look older” because these aging processes leave the eyes appearing tired, wrinkled or puffy.
-Even with good skincare and eyecare, wrinkles, puffiness and drooping eyelids will catch up to you.
-Genetic factors and body chemistry can cause these aging effects in younger people.
+As we age, the skin loses its elasticity and excess skin forms in the eye area.
+Fatty tissue herniates out can accumulate under the skin.
+Your eyes will look older because these aging processes leave them appearing tired, wrinkled or puffy.
+Even with good skincare, wrinkles, puffiness and drooping eyelids will catch up to you.
+Genetic factors and certain facial features can cause these aging effects in younger people.
 Plastic surgery may restore a youthful and refreshed appearance to your eyes.

 Is it Right for Me?

 The best candidates for blepharoplasty are physically healthy, emotionally stable and well-informed about the procedure.
 Ideal candidates are typically at least 35, though genetic factors may indicate treatment for younger people.
-Candidates may be excluded if they have any of the following conditions: dry eyes, high blood pressure, hypothyroidism, cardiovascular disease, diabetes, glaucoma, or Graves’ disease.
-Your anatomy, including bone and supporting structure, may also affect your candidacy.
+Candidates may be excluded if they have any of the following conditions: dry eyes, uncontrolled high blood pressure or diabetes, and Graves’ disease.
 Male blepharoplasty may not be as common as female blepharoplasty, yet it nonetheless remains a popular procedure.